rillonline/writing/kearsarge/kearsarge.md

 next shuttle off.
 We had a reservation.

 We all shook hands and Blake and I walked back through myriad passageways back to the shuttle.
-We said noting to each other about our interview.
+We said nothing to each other about our interview.
 We did not know who was listening.
 In fact, we had no idea if Charlie Dayton's office was bugged.
 If he wasn't checking for bugs, it would have seemed strange for us to go over the room.
 And there were